Capstone Design in Multidisciplinary Engineering

-All seniors in the Multidisciplinary Engineering program will demonstrate acquired skills and make use of their acquired knowledge through a major culminating design experience referred to as “Capstone Design”.
+All students enrolled in the Multidisciplinary Engineering Program (MDE) have opportunities to learn about and practice engineering design through their coursework.
+All MDE seniors must demonstrate acquired skills and make use of their acquired knowledge through a major culminating design experience referred to as “Capstone Design."
+MDE capstone design courses, and any pre-requisite course to an approved MDE capstone course, must be successfully passed with a C- or better to meet graduation requirements.
 This experience is the ultimate opportunity for students in the program to provide evidence that they are prepared for work in engineering practice.

 Courses eligible to meet the requirements for Capstone Design in the Multidisciplinary Engineering program are limited (see an Advisor or Curriculog for details).
 In general, here are some attributes of a Multidisciplinary Capstone Design course:

-- The design challenge is inherently multidisciplinary, meaning design success will require perspective taking from a wide variety of engineering and non-engineering domains.
+- Design challenge is inherently multidisciplinary, meaning design success will require perspective taking from a wide variety of engineering and non-engineering domains.
 In practical terms, this also means that students can expect to work on diverse teams that contain a variety of MDE program concentration areas.

-- The design challenge is complex.
+- Design challenge is complex.
 In practical terms, this means that students must invest significant time and energy at the individual level, to ensure that the design team is successful in delivering a substantial solution, well backed up with ample, robust evidence to support the suggested design solution.

 - Early Bird Caseworker; Early Notification App